RokketScience.com | Helping Remodelers grow sales

 How an Art School Grad became a Specialist in Historic House Renovations

-Alfred Lohmann, a craftsman based in Westchester, Pennsylvania, has built a reputation for combining artistry with skilled restoration and renovation.
+Today, Alfred Lohmann is our guest on The Contractor Grow Show.
+He’s a craftsman based in Westchester, Pennsylvania, has built a reputation for combining artistry with skilled restoration and renovation.

 With a background in fine arts from the Corcoran School of Art, Alfred’s journey from art student to restoration expert is a story of creative problem-solving and hands-on craftsmanship.